 2018 Juan Soto Bowman Draft Chrome #BDC162

 There seem to be one hundred and one Bowman Chrome Soto rookie cards; all are great-looking investments.
 The 2018 Soto Bowman Draft Chrome RC is no different.

 The 2017 Soto Bowman Draft Chrome RC is another attractive option if you’re looking for investment pieces.
 Numbered #BDC162, the card shows Soto taking a lead off first base with the hopes of swiping a bag or two.
 A great card at a fair price point, we feel this Bowman card gets overlooked in the Soto rookie card shuffle.

 2017 Bowman Paper Parallels: Silver (/499), Purple (/250), Blue (/150), Green (/99), Gold (/50), Orange (/25), Red (/5), Black (1/1), Printing Plates (1/1)

 2017 Bowman Chrome Refractor Parallels: Base Refractor, Sky Blue (/399), Purple (/250), Bowman 70th Logo (/200), Blue (/150), Green (/99), Gold (/50), Orange (/25), Red (/5), SuperFractor (1/1), Printing Plates (1/1)

-Considered to be a short print, the card is numbered #481 and shows Soto with a laser focus and a bat in hand.
+The 2019 Soto Heritage Chrome All-Star RC is a solid option if you want something more affordable.
+Considered a short print, the card is #481 and shows Soto with a laser focus and a bat in hand.

-A great card for a smaller fee, we see it as a viable entry-level Soto card for moderate investors.
-There are also a number of rare refractor parallels, including a Black version limited to 70 copies.
+An excellent card for a smaller fee, we see it as a viable entry-level Soto card for moderate investors.
+There are also some rare refractor parallels, including a Black version limited to 70 copies.

 2019 Topps Heritage Parallels: Purple Hot Box, Refractor (/570), Black (/70), Gold (/5), SuperFractor (1/1)